swiftlang/swift-org-website/install/macos/index.md

 ---
 layout: default
-title: Apple Platforms - Other installation options
+title: macOS Installation Options
 ---

+# macOS Installation Options

+## Install Swift via Xcode

+Download [{{ site.data.builds.swift_releases.last.xcode }}](https://itunes.apple.com/app/xcode/id497799835) which contains the latest Swift release.

-# Install Swift via Swift.org package installer
+## Install Swift via Swift.org package installer

 Xcode includes a release of Swift that is supported by Apple.
 You can try out a version that is still in development